Altdorf, Uri: Social and cultural development

 School buildings were constructed at Josefsplatz in 1811, at Station Road in 1915, and at Hagen and near the franciscan convent after World War II.
 The Marianists ran the boys' school from 1846 to 1974.
 The Sisters of Menzingen have taught in Altdorf since 1862; the same year saw the opening of secondary school.
 Business circles created professional advancement courses in 1883 and a commercial school in 1911.
 The cantonal college Charles-Borromeo was founded in 1906.

 Beyond pastoral duties, the clergy heavily engaged in social and educational activities.
 Numerous religious associations emerged from the late 19th century onward.
 The Eggberge Chapel was built in 1968, and the Church of St. Nicholas of Flüe in 1969.
-Since 1911, Protestants have celebrated regular services in Altdorf; they constructed their temple and parish house in 1924.
+Since 1911, Protestants have celebrated regular services in Altdorf; they constructed their church and parish house in 1924.
 They have belonged since 1885 to the new Reformed parish of Uri and manage their own budget.

 In cultural matters, notable are the steady practice of sacred and brass band music and choral singing from the early 19th century onward.
 The monument to William Tell, sculpted by Richard Kissling, was inaugurated in 1895.
-The society of the Play of William Tell was founded in 1898.
+The society of the Play of Wilhelm Tell was founded in 1898.
 The Leuzinger cinema played an important role beginning in 1925.

 A printing operation first functioned continuously in Altdorf from 1826.
 Principal newspapers included the Wochenblatt von Uri (1838–1848), the Amtsblatt des Kantons Uri (1849), the Urner Wochenblatt (1875), the Gotthard-Post (1892), and Alternative (1973).
 Located from 1867 to 1915 in the current Tellspielhaus on Schützengasse, the municipal building now stands on the plaza bearing its name.

 The travelers' hospital lost importance after the cantonal hospital's opening in 1872; it merged with the poor fund in 1878.
 In 1805, private circles created an institution for poor relief, which built a large reception home in 1848.
 The municipality took it over in 1853, transforming it in 1982 into the regional Rosenberg retirement home.

 The municipality participated in financing the Moosbad swimming pool, operated since 1978.